Velocidex/WinPmem/README.md

 ### Description

-Winpmem is a physical memory acquisition tool with the following features:
+WinPmem is a physical memory acquisition tool with the following features:

 - Open source

 - Support for WinXP - Win 10, x86 + x64.
 The WDK7600 can be used to
   include WinXP support.
-  As default, the provided Winpmem executables will be compiled with WDK10, supporting Win7 - Win10, and featuring more modern code.
+  As default, the provided WinPmem executables will be compiled with WDK10, supporting Win7 - Win10, and featuring more modern code.

 - Three different independent methods to create a memory dump.